Louchaofeng/Ames-mutagenicity-optimization/README.md

 ## Mutagenicity prediction using the jupyter notebook
 Run *ames_model.ipynb* in your jupyter notebook.

-## Mutagenicity optimization using the ADMETopt2 webserver.
+## Mutagenicity optimization using the ADMETopt2 webserver
 Website: 'http://lmmd.ecust.edu.cn/admetsar2/admetopt2/'